Unlabeled sample compression schemes for oriented matroids: Preliminary definitions and first results

-In \cite[Theorem 8 and Theorem 13 in Chapter 9(iii)]{Man-82} results were developed that determine, when there exists a single-element extension of $\A'$ with $e$, such that $X'$ is extended to $X''$ with $X''_e=0$ and the orientation of the lines with respect to $e$ is the same as if they were oriented with respect to $f$.
-The result states that such an extension exists if $X'$ is not in a directed cycle of the directed cocircuit graph.
-Since in our case, $X'$ is the only cocircuit of $\A'$ with $X'_f = X_f$, there is no directed cycle in its directed cocircuit graph and such an extension exists.
+Now we apply Lemma \ref{lem:mandel_extend} to get a single-element extension of $\A'$ with $e$, such that $X'$ is extended to $X''$ with $X''_e=0$ and the orientation of the lines with respect to $e$ is the same as if they were oriented with respect to $f$.
+The lemma can be applied, since $X'$ is the only cocircuit of $\A'$ with $X'_f = X_f$, therefore there is no directed cycle in its directed cocircuit graph.
+We will use this extension to define a corner of $\T(X)$.

-We now focus on the OM with covectors $\L(X')$ and its extension.
-The result from \cite[Theorem 8 and Theorem 13 in Chapter 9(iii)]{Man-82} specifies the beforementioned extension, say with element $e$; we explain it now in the language of covectors.
-By the requirement, the covector $X'$ (having the rank equal to $\rank(\A')$) is extended to $X''$ with $X''_e=0$.
-Let $Y\in \L(X')$ be a covector with its rank equal to $\text{rank}(\A') - 1$.
-Then this covector corresponds to an edge in the directed cocircuit graph with one endpoint $X'$.
-If the edge points towards $X'$, the extension of $Y$ is $Y'$ with $Y'_e=-$, otherwise $Y'_e=+$.
-Since $X'_f\neq 0$, all the edges incident with $X'$ are oriented, as we have proved.
-Furthermore, each covector $Z$ of rank less than $\text{rank}(\A') - 1$ is extended by the following rule: if each $Y$ with $Y<Z$ and the rank equal to $\text{rank}(\A') - 1$ is extended to $Y'$ with $Y'_e=+$ (resp. $Y'_e=-$), then $Z$ is extended to $Z'$ with $Z'_e = +$ (resp. $Z'_e=-$); otherwise $Z$ is extended to three covectors with the $e$ values $+,-$, and $0$.

-Now consider the above single-element extension as the extension of $\overline{\L}(X)$.
-To conclude the proof, we need to prove two facts: that the above single-element extension of $\overline{\L}(X)$ with $e$ is in general position (hence defining a corner) and that a corner of it covers $P(S) \cap \T(X)$.
-The rank of the cocircuits of $\overline{\L}(X)$ equals $\text{rank}(\A)-1$, since the rank of $X$ equals $\text{rank}(\A)$.
-By the definition of the extension, each such cocircuit $Y$ of $\overline{\L}(X)$ is expanded to $Y'$ with $Y'_e$ equal to $+$ or $-$, depending on whether it is an out- or an in-edge.
+Consider the above single-element extension as the extension of $\overline{\L}(X)$.
+To conclude the proof, we need to prove two facts: \begin{itemize} \item The above single-element extension of $\overline{\L}(X)$ with $e$ is in general position, hence defining a corner $D$ of all the topes in $Z \in \T(X)$ that are not expanded to $Z'$ with $Z'_e=-$. \item The corner $D$ covers $P(S) \cap \T(X)$. \end{itemize} The rank of the cocircuits of $\overline{\L}(X)$ equals $\text{rank}(\A)-1$, since the rank of $X$ equals $\text{rank}(\A)$.
+By the construction details of the extension given after Lemma \ref{lem:mandel_extend} and the fact that all the edges incident with $X$ are oriented, each cocircuit $Y$ of $\overline{\L}(X)$ is expanded to $Y'$ with $Y'_e$ equal to $+$ or $-$, depending on whether it corresponds to an out- or an in-edge.
 Hence the extension is in general position.
 Finally, every $Y\in P(S) \cap \L(X)$ with rank equal to $\text{rank}(\A) - 1$ (corresponding to the cocircuit of $\overline{\L}(X)$) is expanded to $Y'$ with $Y'_e=+$, since $X$ is a solution of an oriented matroid program with respect to $P(S)$.
-Hence the same holds for the topes in $P(S) \cap \T(X)$, proving that they are in a corner. \end{proof}
+Hence the same holds for the topes in $P(S) \cap \T(X)$, by the construction of the expansion, proving that they are in the corner $D$. \end{proof}